You’ll Need…

 - Add node: Click the

-for Tool under the AI Agent node and chooseGoogle Calendar → Create Event
++for Tool under the AI Agent node and chooseGoogle Calendar - Create a credential for your Google Calendar.

 These exercises help walk through how we should prompt our agent and then also let us add other tools that we might want to use.